 - These values are for thermal fission of 235U, but these values vary only slightly for other nuclides.

-Prompt neutron fission spectra evaluation is one of the most interesting aspects of evaluation of actinides.
+Prompt neutron fission spectra evaluation is one of the most interesting aspects of the evaluation of actinides.
 Many experimental and theoretical researches have been carried out for the determination of prompt neutron spectra.
 There are several representations of prompt fission neutron spectra.
-Two early models of the prompt fission neutron spectrum, which are still used today, are the Maxwellian and Watt spectrum.
+The Maxwellian and Watt spectrum are two early models of the prompt fission neutron spectrum, which are still used today.

 Prompt Neutron Energy Spectra – Dependence on fissioning nucleus.